OISF/suricata/doc/userguide/rules/intro.rst

 * icmpv6
 * ipv4/ip4 - just IPv4
 * ipv6/ip6 - just IPv6
-* pkthdr (for inspecting packets w/o invalid headers)
+* pkthdr (for matching on packets with decoder events)

 There are a couple of additional TCP related protocol options: